DukeCHSI/TitrationAnalysis/README.md

 </p>

 ### Example files
 The example files are provided for each of the platform in the following directories: Example Files – Carterra, Example Files – T200 and Example Files – BLI.

-The use of the example files are detailed in the sections below.
+#### Carterra Example Files
+#### T200 Example Files
+#### BLI Example Files

 ### Running analysis for Carterra platform

 <p align="center">